 Yummy Clean Eating Pumpkin Spice Banana Bread

-I know that this isn't exactly the right time of the year for pumpkin spice, but we're currently trying to clean out our freezers, and I just happened to have three bags of homemade pureed pumpkin that needed to be used.
-The first things I thought of when I saw those bags of pumpkin yumminess were banana bread and cookies, but not just any plain old pumpkin banana bread and cookies...pumpkin spice!
+While I was trying to clean out my freezers, I happened to have three bags of homemade pureed pumpkin that needed to be used.
+The first things I thought of when I saw those bags of pumpkin yumminess were banana bread and cookies, but not just any plain old pumpkin banana bread and cookies . . . pumpkin spice!

 Pumpkin is delicious, don't get me wrong.
 I use it in a variety of breakfast, dinner, and even dessert recipes.
 Sometimes I use it to give a recipe some more moisture, and sometimes it's used to replace something I don't have, like an egg, or sour cream.
 But as delicious as pumpkin recipes are, there's just something that some added spice does to give a recipe a real kick.
 That's what sounded so good when I was imagining what I was going to make with my pureed pumpkin.